tetris245/ULTRAbc/README.md

    Spanish version: https://github.com/tetris245/ULTRAbc/releases/download/v5.9.1/ULTRAbc-es-v5.9.1.zip

 3. Depending on browser, the .zip might have to be extracted.
-Some browsers accept a .zip, most browsers requires a folder.
+Some browsers accept a .zip, most browsers require a folder.
 4. Go to browser extensions.
 Enable developer mode.
 5. Load as Unpacked.
 Done.
 If the file can't be seen, see step 2.